renovatebot/renovate/docs/usage/mend-hosted/app-secrets.md

 ### Adding a host rule

-1. Open the _Credentials_ section of the relevant settings page for the relevant Org or Repo.
+1. Open the _Credentials_ section of the settings page for the relevant Org or Repo.
 2. Select `ADD HOST RULE` to open the "Add a Host Rule" dialog box.

    ![Add Host Rule](../assets/images/app-settings/add-host-rule.png)